 Unforeseen problems often beget unexpected solutions.

 When she sees a cairn, she points me in the right direction.
 Without my glasses I grope down ahead of her with less speed than usual and this benefits Jan – she doesn’t feel hurried and can see exactly where my feet stick or slide.
 This boosts her confidence and her performance.
-It’s a different example that to hurry-up you sometimes need to slow down.
+It’s an example that, sometimes, to hurry-up you must slow down.

 Occasionally we encounter areas where the visibility is too poor to make out a distant cairn.
 These become anxieties for Jan that I offset.
 I know the route through these slabs fairly well and, even though whiteout conditions and snowed-over rocks changes the look of it all, I sense when we need to move left or right.
 “Let’s go this way for a while,” I yell to her through the wind when her visual scan comes up empty.
 “We’ll come back here if we don’t find more cairns.”